Skip to content

 In today's increasingly digital world, the environmental impact of our technology use cannot be ignored.
-Sustainable IT, a concept focusing on reducing the environmental impact of information technology, has gained considerable importance.
-As we grapple with the rising threats of climate change and environmental degradation, this approach provides us a way to align our tech use with sustainability principles.
+Sustainable IT focuses on reducing the environmental impact of information technology.
+As we face climate change and environmental degradation, this approach helps align tech use with sustainability principles.
 Let's explore this concept further with insights from a recent report by the Capgemini Research Institute.

 Understanding Sustainable IT

 Sustainable IT, as defined in the report, is an "environment-focused approach to the design, use, and disposal of computer hardware and software applications and the design of accompanying business processes.”
-It encapsulates four critical areas:
+It encompasses four key areas:

-- User hardware and devices: Repairing and refurbishing hardware to extend its lifespan, reducing raw material extraction and unnecessary production of new assets.
+• User hardware and devices: Repairing and refurbishing hardware to extend its lifespan, reducing raw material extraction and unnecessary production.

-- Cloud computing: Optimizing data center utilization by improving energy efficiency, cooling solutions, and utilizing greener electricity sources.
+• Cloud computing: Optimizing data center utilization through energy efficiency, improved cooling solutions, and the use of greener electricity sources.

-- Networks and communication systems: Innovative solutions like edge computing are deployed to reduce network transfers and enhance data transfer efficiency.
+• Networks and communication systems: Implementing solutions like edge computing to reduce network transfers and enhance efficiency.

-- Application and data: Greener devices and infrastructure are developed, incorporating sustainable artificial intelligence (AI).
+• Application and data: Developing greener devices and infrastructure, incorporating sustainable artificial intelligence (AI).

 The Environmental Challenges of IT

-Presently, data centers account for about 4% of global energy consumption and 1% of GHG emissions due to the continued reliance on fossil fuel-generated electricity.
-The production of electronic devices brings environmental and social challenges, from raw material extraction to end-of-life disposal.
-These processes often result in pollution, biodiversity loss, human rights violations, and poor waste management, all amplifying the unsustainability of technology.
+Hardware and software contribute significantly to global GHG emissions, exacerbated by the rising demand for data storage and user devices.
+Data centers account for about 4% of global energy consumption and 1% of GHG emissions due to fossil fuel reliance.
+Electronic device production also poses environmental and social challenges, including raw material extraction and end-of-life disposal, leading to pollution, biodiversity loss, and poor waste management.

 E-waste: A Growing Concern

-The irresponsible deployment of electronic devices leads to substantial e-waste.
-A staggering 53.6 million tons of e-waste was generated worldwide in 2019, a 21% increase in five years.
-Surprisingly, 89% of organizations recycle less than 10% of their IT hardware, reflecting a dire need for sustainable IT practices.
+Irresponsible electronic device disposal leads to substantial e-waste.
+In 2019, 53.6 million tons of e-waste were generated worldwide, a 21% increase in five years.
+Alarmingly, 89% of organizations recycle less than 10% of their IT hardware, emphasizing the need for sustainable IT practices.

 Current State of Sustainable IT Adoption